chrvtran/Snaqies/README.md

 # Snaqies

 ## About the Project
 Ever want to remember what foods and restaurants you tried before?
 Try using Snaqies.
 This app is designed to make logging your food adventures easy, aesthetic, and memorable.
 Don't forget where you had that BOMB ramen.
 Take a picture, write some comments, and tag a location so that you can remember how good that ramen was.
 Organize your food thoughts into one convenient app and become a foodie expert today!
+OOPS

 ## Running the Expo App
 ### Prerequisites